 For the technically minded, the modem connects you to the internet via your ISP.
 The router is like a traffic cop directing the traffic in your network and the switch provides additional ethernet ports so you can physically connect multiple wired devices.
 The wireless access point (WAP) is a wireless switch that enables you to connect multiple wireless devices.

 Each of these elements is a critical component to provide a good home network, but the typical modem/router is a ‘Jack of all trades’.
 It tries to do everything, but in the end it is a ‘master of none’.
 The area it really lets us down in is the WiFi network.
-These modems are just not able to connect the number of devices in the modern family home or provide a strong enough signal throughout the whole home even if it is placed right in the middle of the house.
+These modems are just not able to connect the number of devices in the modern family home or provide a strong enough wireless signal throughout the whole home even if it is placed right in the middle of the house.

 How Can We Improve Our Home WiFi Network?